 Direct Filing by Law Enforcement: Law enforcement may directly file charges in narcotics cases without FRU approval.
 The first time the SAO has any involvement in those cases is at preliminary hearing.
 In the data these are referred to as "bond set" cases.
-Because the SAO does not charge these cases, they are not included in the charts that follow even though, at over 8,000 cases per year, narcotics are the largest single category of felony cases initiated in Cook County.
+Because the SAO does not charge these cases, they are not included in the charts that follow even though narcotics are the largest single category of felony cases initiated in Cook County.
+This is also an area in which data collection and entry has been imperfect, and where we have seen greatest shifts in data over time.